NFV in ETSI

 - Security management and monitoring for NFV

-The specification of protocols and data models is under way, with expected enhancements to be implemented in the testing specifications soon after completing the solutions work.
+As of March 2020, the specification of protocols and data model solutions for a majority of the features listed above is under way (some features did not pursue or require the specification of solutions), with expected enhancements to be implemented in the testing specifications soon after completing the solutions work.

 2015-2016: NFV Release 2